 US Suspends Immigrant Visa Processing For 75 Countries

-Washington: The United States said Wednesday it was suspending the processing of immigrant visas from 75 countries, President Donald Trump's latest move against foreigners seeking to come to America.
+The US yesterday said it was suspending the processing of immigrant visas from 75 countries, President Donald Trump's latest move against foreigners seeking to come to America.

-The United States has long rejected visas from people who appear likely to end up needing government welfare, but the State Department said it would now use the same authority for a blanket suspension of immigrant visas based on nationality.
+The US has long rejected visas from people who appear likely to end up needing government welfare, but the state department said it would now use the same authority for a blanket suspension of immigrant visas based on nationality.

-The State Department did not immediately release a full list of countries.

-The freeze will begin on January 21 with no set time for it to end, the US official, who was not authorised to speak to the press, said on condition of anonymity.

 Trump has made no secret of his desire to reduce immigration by people who are not of European descent.
-He has described Somalis as "garbage" who should "go back to where they came from" and instead said he was open to Scandinavians moving to the United States.
+He has said Somalis should“go back to where they came from” and instead said he was open to Scandinavians moving to the US.

-The State Department said Monday that it has revoked more than 100,000 visas since Trump's return, a one-year record.
+The state department said on Monday that it has revoked more than 100,000 visas since Trump's return, a one-year record.

-The Department of Homeland Security last month said that the Trump administration has deported more than 605,000 people, and that 2.5 million others left on their own.
+The department of homeland security last month said that the Trump administration has deported more than 605,000 people, and that 2.5mn others left on their own.

-The latest move does not affect tourist, business or other visas, including for soccer fans seeking to visit for this year's World Cup, although the Trump administration has vowed to vet all applicants' social media histories.

 Legal Disclaimer: